 And rejoice in the wife of your youth.

-19As a loving hind and a graceful doe,
+19Let her be as a loving hind and graceful doe,

-Let her breasts satisfy you at all times;
+Let her breasts refresh and satisfy you at all times;

-20For why should you, my son, be exhilarated with an adulteress
+20Why should you, my son, be exhilarated with an immoral woman

-21For the ways of a man are before the eyes of the Lord,
+21For the ways of man are directly before the eyes of the Lord,

 And he will be held with the cords of his sin.

-And in the greatness of his folly he will go astray.
+And in the greatness of his foolishness he will go astray and be lost.